trey-sedate/processor-interview/README.md

 You should fork this repo to your own account and then submit a PR when you are ready for your solution to be evaluated.
 This workflow closely follows our daily practice of feature branching > PR and following it is required for your submission to be considered "complete".

-## Final Thoughts
+## Final Thoughts and Hints

 - In this scenario, you are the initial architect creating the first pass at this project.
 You can consider our review the same as a Senior level engineer coming on to the project.
 Make sure that when we "pick up" the repo, it is clear how to stand up the project, run the solution, and potentially contribute code
+- Since you are tackling this specific project, our expectation is that you are at a senior engineer level.
+While we 100% want your code to represent your preferred style, there are some things we consider "basic" that should be in your submission.
+These include ideas like the following list.
+This list is not exhaustive, it is meant to point in a direction:
+  - Clear, consistent, readable code
+  - Proper use of your selected stack
+    - for example, if you choose C#, we would expect to see IOC/DI appropriately implemented
+  - DRY
+  - Low cyclomatic complexity
+  - Low Coupling / High Cohesion
+  - Clear thought and patterns for maintainability and expansion
-- This scenario is obviously simplified from reality, that said you should consider future requests like other transaction types, different file formats, etc. - hint - this will at minimum, be a topic in the conversation.
+    - This scenario is obviously simplified from reality, that said you should consider future requests like other transaction types, different file formats, etc. - this will at minimum, be a topic in the conversation
+- While it should be obvious, this scenario involves "money".
+This means numerical accuracy is required and at least minimal security should be considered in your submission (we aren't going to "hack your solution", but there shouldn't be open API endpoints either).
+- We do NOT expect you to be a designer, we do expect you to consider your user and make the experience intuitive and easy to use

+As we said above, if you have any questions, please reach out.